- Reference Number: HEY-155/2017

 There are some side effects which are normal following the procedure such as:

-- Sticky odourless vaginal discharge.
-This is the contrast agent which is leaking out.
+• Sticky odourless vaginal discharge.
+This is the contrast agent which is being expelled by the body.

-- Abdominal cramping similar to period pains.
-This can be controlled with anti-inflammatory drugs such as Ibuprofen or Neurofen.
-If you are unable to take an anti-inflammatory then Paracetamol may be taken.
+• Abdominal cramping similar to period pains.
+This can be controlled with anti-inflammatory drugs such as Ibuprofen or Nurofen.
+If you are unable to take anti-inflammatory medication, then Paracetamol can be taken.
 Pain should not last for more than 48 hours following the procedure.

-You do not need to take any contraceptive precautions following the procedure as the “dye” or contrast agent we use will not cause any detrimental effects to a pregnancy conceived after the procedure.
+You do not need to take any contraceptive precautions following the procedure as the contrast agent we use will not cause any detrimental effects to a pregnancy conceived after the procedure.

 Risks and complications

-Tell the GP that you have had a (Hystero Contrast Sonography) and your GP will prescribe appropriate antibiotic treatment.
+Tell the GP the examination you have had (a Hystero Contrast Sonography) and your GP will prescribe appropriate antibiotic treatment.
 Vaginal swabs do not need to be taken.
 It is important that antibiotic treatment should begin as soon as possible as uterine infections have the potential to block the fallopian tubes.

 General Information